 - 10 drops lemon essential oil

-Carefully measure the shea butter, coconut oil and herbs.
+- Carefully measure out the shea butter, coconut oil and herbs.
 Use a scale to measure the shea butter and coconut oil.

 - Warm your oven to 200°F. When the oven is at temperature, turn it off.

 - While the oven is warming, melt the coconut oil and shea butter in an oven-proof pan on your stove top.